bigprof-software/appgini-docs/pages/application-features/i18n-internationalization.md

 ---

 AppGini applications are internationalization-ready, meaning you can easily localize your app to any language you want.
-This is done by creating a translating the generated `language.php` file, which contains all the strings used in your app interface.
+This is done by translating the generated `language.php` file, which contains all the strings used in your app interface.

-AppGini provides a built-in translation tool to help you with this task.
+> AppGini provides a built-in translation tool to help you with this task as we'll see below.
+> So you should not manually edit the `language.php` file.

 In this page, we'll discuss how to localize your AppGini app to a new language.
 We'll also discuss how to localize able and field names, which are not included in the `language.php` file.